nikhilnxvverma1/Timeshift/README.md

 This project is mostly unused for now but will be used later on while creating a "runtime" for running these animations independently without the editor in a different frontend.In other words , it will essentially house all the "views".Again ignore the word "game"

-The main project sources exists in the "timeshift" folder.Please note that this project is still under development.
-Some of the tools will not work.So only the tools that are "pressable" will work.
-Specifically
+The main project sources exists in the _timeshift_ folder.
+This project is **still under development**, but you can check some of the _pressable_ tools that work.
+These include :

 * Selection
 * Circle